fderepas/unix_memo/markdown/debug_probe.md

 # W5500-EVB-Pico

-UART can be accessed on the W5500-EVB-Pico either via GPIO pins using the Raspbetty Pi probe or directly via USB.
-The two modmesm mare=
+UART can be accessed on the w5500-evb-pico either via GPIO pins using the Raspbetty Pi probe or directly via USB.
+The two modes are described below.

-## Via GPIO
+## UART via GPIO

-Here is how to use GPIO pins to connect to UART.

-The corresponding device tree to use for Zephyr:
+The corresponding device tree should be used for Zephyr:
 ```dts
 / {
 	chosen {